opendocsg/slw-judgments-backfill/2015_SGHC_184/report.md

  ...
 [M]ore specific losses, as of particular contracts, particular employments, particular hospitality may also be allowed if properly pleaded and proved. ...

 71     It must also be borne in mind that not all manner of pecuniary losses fall within the scope of special damage.
-In _Low Tuck Kwong v Sukamto Sia_ [2014] 1 SLR 639, the Court of Appeal clarified that the scope of special damage in the context of defamation suits had to be loss referable to the damage to reputation.
+In _Low Tuck Kwong v Sukamto Sia_ <span class="citation">[2014] 1 SLR 639</span>, the Court of Appeal clarified that the scope of special damage in the context of defamation suits had to be loss referable to the damage to reputation.
 The Court stated at [98]:

  ...
 The tort of defamation primarily protects a person’s reputation (see Gatley ([44] supra ) at para 1.1) and so grants relief for damage to a plaintiff’s reputation, the injury to his feelings and also provides a vindicatory effect.
 Where therefore the loss resulting from the publication of the words complained of is not referable to such protected interests, such loss is not claimable even if the publication was factually causative of it; it therefore does not include all consequential pecuniary loss. [emphasis in original]